GodotMisogi/AeroFuse.jl/docs/src/tutorials-aircraft.md

 ````

 !!! tip
-    Refer to the (how-to guide)(howto.md) to see how to compute the aerodynamic coefficients of each component and perform stability analyses.
+    Refer to the [how-to guide](howto.md) to see how to compute the aerodynamic coefficients of each component and perform stability analyses.

-## Drag Polar
+### Drag Polar

 Now let's analyze the drag polar of this aircraft configuration by varying the angle of attack and collecting the induced drag coefficient $C_{D_i}$.